Cwarburg/MLOPS-group-67/README.md

 > Recommended answer length: 100-200 words.
 > Answer:

-To accurately classify the IMDB movie reviews, we used the [Transformers](https://huggingface.co/docs/transformers/en/index) framework by huggingface.
-This framework allowed us to used a pretrained model which we could finetune, and also had a autotokenizer function which allowed us to effectevly convert the reviews to tokens.
-We experimented with some of the models, but ended up using the tiny-bert model, because of it's small easy that could be trained quickly and it still had good results.
+To accurately classify the IMDB movie reviews, we used the Transformers framework by huggingface.
+This framework allowed us to use a pretrained model which we could finetune, and also had an autotokenizer function which allowed us to effectively convert the reviews to tokens.
+We experimented with some of the models, but ended up using the tiny-bert model, because of its small size that could be trained quickly and it still had good results.
+It helped us complete project because it had valueable functions such as auto-tokenizer and pre-trained models such BERT for classification.
+This simplies the project giving us more time to focus on the MLOps part of the course.

 ## Coding environment